Rachel Schneerson: Education and early career

 Rachel Schneerson was born on April 25, 1932, in Warsaw, Poland.
-She earned her medical degree from Haddasah Medical School, The Hebrew University, Jerusalem, Israel, in 1958.
+She earned her medical degree from Haddasah Medical School, the Hebrew University of Jerusalem.

-Scheerson did a rotating internship at Tel-Hashomer Government Hospital, Tel-Aviv, Israel, followed by pediatrics residency at Hillel-Jaffe Government Hospital, Hadera, Israel.
+Scheerson did a rotating internship at Tel-Hashomer Government Hospital, Tel Aviv, Israel, followed by pediatrics residency at Hillel-Jaffe Government Hospital, Hadera, Israel.
 She then returned to Tel-Hashomer Government Hospital, in Tel-Aviv, for a pediatrics residency and a year as a senior resident in Internal Medicine and Cytogenetics.
 In 1966, Schneerson was board certified in pediatrics in Israel and became a senior pediatrician at Tel-Hashomer.

 In 1969, she came to the United States to be an instructor in the Department of Pediatrics and the Laboratory of Immunology at Albert Einstein College of Medicine in New York, where she met John B. Robbins.
 The two became an inseparable research team, “dedicated to developing vaccines to protect children from bacterial diseases.”

 Schneerson and Robbins came to the National Institute of Child Health and Human Development (NICHD) in 1970 after being recruited by the Institute’s then Scientific Director Charles Lowe.
 In 1974, the two went to the Division of Bacterial Products, where Robbins was named chief, at the Bureau of Biologics within the U.S. Food and Drug Administration.
 Schneerson advanced from a visiting scientist to a senior staff fellow to a supervisory research medical officer during her time in the Division.

 Schneerson and Robbins returned to the NICHD in 1983 to head the Laboratory of Developmental and Molecular Immunity within the Division of Intramural Research.
 In 1998, Schneerson and Robbins were named heads of the Section on Bacterial Disease Pathogenesis and Immunity.
 The two continued leading the lab until their retirement in July 2012.